 Croatia: Experience the Different Facets of Europe in One Package

 In the past decade, Croatia has become known by their sporting champions in football, water polo, handball, tennis, and skiing, but most of all because of the country’s booming tourism industry.
 Millions of people flock to the Mediterranean paradise to see its wonders and experience the country’s diverse cultural heritage.
-If you like the idea of floating around on a yacht with a glass of fine wine in hand, water sports or viewing European architecture, then this a place for you to visit.
+If you like the idea of floating around on a yacht with a glass of fine wine in hand, water sports, or viewing European architecture, then this is a place for you to visit.

 Croatia is a small country with a population which barely exceeds four million people.
 Croatia is a young democracy.
 Independence from Yugoslavia was declared in 1991 and the peaceful reign began in August 1995, after the Croatian War of Independence.

 The country is situated to the right of Italy across the Adriatic Sea.
 The 5,835.3 kilometre Adriatic coastline is what makes it appealing to most tourists.
 People flood to the clear blue waters of the coast in the summer months but the country’s capital city, Zagreb, and its surroundings has much to offer tourists in the colder low peak season.

 Croatia is known for its fine wines, olive oil, seafood and variety of pastries sold at countless bakeries.

 Places to see